phkehl/ubloxcfg/cfggui/README.md

 * Custom message: implement RTCM3
 * Custom message: load from / save to file, load from clipboard? sw itch to right tab depending on what message it is?
 * Fix docking troubles in GuiWinInput::DrawWindow(), disallow some centre dockings
-* Fix performance timeseries plot in debug window, it should scroll
 * Improve GuiWinDataPlot
 * Handle database reset (insert blank epoch?) when seeking in logfile
-* Map: allow zooming rect with right click drag
 * File dialog: load dir entries async, and as needed (make _RefreshDir() run in background)
 * (started) Implement epoch info page (table with all details / fields of EPOCH_t etc.)
 * FIXMEs and TODOs all over...